eth_getUncleCountByBlockHash - BNB Smart Chain

 Type: String

-Supported Values: A 32-byte hexadecimal string prefixed with "0x".
+Default/Supported Values: A valid block hash in hexadecimal format, prefixed with "0x".

 Request Example